 Google Sitelinks are earned only by those websites that acquire first place in the SERPs.
 Hence you have to rank at #1 in order to gain the sitelinks.

 Once you reach the top position for your website name, it’s much easier to get Sitelinks.

 3.3 Website’s Structure Should Be Crystal Clear

 Websites that possess a clear hierarchy and structure are the ones that are easiest to crawl and Google can navigate them quickly.
 If the structure is not good, Google will not be able to locate all the pages on your website and hence it won’t be able to display relevant Sitelinks.

 Using Structured Data can help to improve your website’s appearance in the SERPs, such as by displaying reviews or using event snippets, but it can also help you when it comes to Sitelinks.
 You can also specify your about page, contact page, enable breadcrumbs, and a Sitelinks search box.

 Internal links are a vital part of SEO.
 The more you link to an internal page on your website, the more important that page appears to Google.
 Adding internal links to pages you want to show up in Sitelinks is always a good idea.

-Adding internal links not only helps Google’s crawlers to navigate the site better, but it also helps users to move through the website while engaging with the content.
+Adding internal links not only helps Google’s crawlers navigate the site better, but also helps users to move through the website while engaging with the content.